brpandey/piranha/README.md

 ## Comments

-This was quite a challenging project, but one that I couldn't ignore, and that I very much enjoyed writing along the way.
+This was quite a challenging project, but one that I couldn't resist.
+I greatly enjoyed writing it and learned a ton.

 I was originally going to use some relational database with these relation tuples: